croc-code/grunt-croc-qunit/README.md

 Please note that this plugin doesn't download and install [PhantomJS][].

-For running qunit-tests you'll need to manually install PhantomJS first into some reachable place.
+For running qunit tests you'll need to manually install PhantomJS first into some reachable place.
 You can use [phantomjs npm module][] for this.

 [PhantomJS]: http://www.phantomjs.org/
 [phantomjs npm module]: https://github.com/Obvious/phantomjs